-- A brief description of the severing method to be used. - If divers or acoustic devices will be used to conduct a pre-removal survey to detect the presence of turtles and marine mammals, a description of the proposed detection method; - A statement whether or not transducers will be used to measure the pressure and impulse of any planned detonations. - A noise analysis of the proposed decommissioning activities including a project-specific estimate of the sound levels that are likely to be generated from the use as a function of pulse intensity and distance from source. - If available, the results of any recent biological surveys conducted in the vicinity of the structure and recent observations of turtles or marine mammals at the structure site. - Lessee's plans to protect archaeological and sensitive biological features during removal operations, including a brief assessment of the environmental impacts of the removal operations and procedures and mitigation measures you will take to minimize such impacts. - A statement whether or not divers will be used to survey the area after removal to determine any effects on marine life. - Any other information reasonably requested by BOEMRE to ensure Lessee's activities on the OCS are conducted in a safe and environmentally sound manner.
+- A brief description of the severing method to be used. - If divers or acoustic devices will be used to conduct a pre-removal survey to detect the presence of turtles and marine mammals, a description of the proposed detection method; - A statement whether or not transducers will be used to measure the pressure and impulse of any planned detonations.

+- A noise analysis of the proposed decommissioning activities including a project-specific estimate of the sound levels that are likely to be generated from the use as a function of pulse intensity and distance from source. - If available, the results of any recent biological surveys conducted in the vicinity of the structure and recent observations of turtles or marine mammals at the structure site. - Lessee's plans to protect archaeological and sensitive biological features during removal operations, including a brief assessment of the environmental impacts of the removal operations and procedures and mitigation measures you will take to minimize such impacts. - A statement whether or not divers will be used to survey the area after removal to determine any effects on marine life. - Any other information reasonably requested by BOEMRE to ensure Lessee's activities on the OCS are conducted in a safe and environmentally sound manner.

-8.4 Other Non-ESA Related Mitigation Measures and Reporting Requirements
+7.4 Other Non-ESA Related Mitigation Measures and Reporting Requirements

 - Monitoring of met tower foundations: Met tower foundation and scour protection must be monitored every 3 months the first year of the structure and then every year afterwards.
 The purpose of this monitoring is to check for evidence of scour, monitoring artificial seagrass fronds (if used) for evidence that they are being consumed by sea turtles or marine mammals, and evidence of habitat alteration due to the introduction of hard structure into the environment.
 If there is evidence that the scour mats are being consumed by sea turtles or marine mammals, NMFS and BOEMRE will determine further mitigation and monitoring measures. - Navigation: The project developer must ensure that all fixed structures including buoys and met towers are properly marked with Private Aids to Navigation (PATON) and coordinate with USCG in publicizing a Notice to Mariners in regards to construction activity and significant vessel operations. - Inspections: As would be required by the lease instrument, the project developer must allow prompt access to any authorized Federal inspector to the site of any activities conducted pursuant to the lease.
-These inspections may include annual scheduled inspections and periodic unscheduled (unannounced) inspections to assure compliance with the lease and applicable regulations

-- General Reporting: The results of site characterization activities must be provided to BOEMRE in the submission of the Construction and Operations Plan (COP) if not requested and/or submitted previously.
+These inspections may include annual scheduled inspections and periodic unscheduled (unannounced) inspections to assure compliance with the lease and applicable regulations - General Reporting: The results of site characterization activities must be provided to BOEMRE in the submission of the Construction and Operations Plan (COP) if not requested and/or submitted previously.
 Elements to be appended to the COP include: - A summary of monitoring activities and an estimate of the number of listed marine mammals and sea turtles that may have been taken as a result of pile driving activities.
 These reports will include information, such as: dates and locations of construction operations, details of listed marine mammal or sea turtle sightings (dates, times, locations, activities, associated construction activities), and estimates of the amount and nature of listed marine mammal or sea turtle takings. - All studies, surveys, inspections, or test reports compiled or completed during the duration of a lease and the raw data and analyses used to interpret such data. - A report must be provided to BOEMRE and NMFS detailing the field verification measurements.
-This includes information, such as: a fuller account of the levels, durations, and spectral characteristics of the impact and vibratory pile driving sounds; and the peak, rms, and energy levels of the sound pulses and their durations as a function of distance, water depth, and tidal cycle.
+This includes information, such as: a fuller account of the levels,

-8.5 Site Characterization Data Collection
+7.5 Site Characterization Data Collection